Andreas Pereira

-Andreas Hugo Hoelgebaum Pereira (born 1 January 1996) is a professional footballer who plays as a midfielder for Premier League club Fulham.
+Andreas Hugo Hoelgebaum Pereira (born 1 January 1996) is a professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Palmeiras.
+Born in Belgium, he represents the Brazil national team.

-Born in Duffel, Belgium, he began his youth career with nearby club Lommel.
-At the age of nine, he joined Dutch club PSV Eindhoven, before signing for Manchester United in November 2011.
+Born in Duffel in the Flanders, Belgium, Andreas Pereira began his youth career with nearby club Lommel.
+At the age of nine, he joined Dutch club PSV, before signing for Manchester United in November 2011.
 Pereira made his first Premier League appearance in March 2015.
-While at United, he spent time on loan at Spanish clubs Granada and Valencia, Italian club Lazio and Brazilian club Flamengo.
+While at Manchester United, he spent time on loan at Spanish clubs Granada and Valencia, Italian club Lazio and Brazilian club Flamengo.

-He played youth international football for both the country of his birth, Belgium, and his father's homeland, Brazil, before making his senior international debut for Brazil in September 2018.
+Pereira played youth international football for both the country of his birth, Belgium, and his father's homeland, Brazil, before making his senior international debut for Brazil in September 2018.
+He was selected in Brazil's squad for the 2024 Copa América.